Jensen Weir: Blackpool (loan)

 On 11 August 2023, Weir returned to League One again, joining recently-relegated Blackpool on a season-long loan.
 Weir was praised by Blackpool boss Neil Critchley.
 He found game time limited, however, in his 16 appearances for the club – providing three assists, starting just four league games, and was recalled from his loan on 1 January 2024.

 Port Vale (loan)

 On 9 January 2024, Weir was loaned out to League One side Port Vale for the remainder of the 2023–24 season.
 David Flitcroft, the club's director of football, stated that he had attempted to sign Weir in the summer but that he would now provide midfield options following the departure of loanee Ollie Arblaster and injuries to Funso Ojo and Ben Garrity.
 He mainly featured from the substitute bench under new manager Darren Moore.

 Return to Wigan Athletic

 On 29 August 2024, Weir rejoined Wigan Athletic, signing a two-year contract.
 Manager Shaun Maloney said that "Jensen has pushed extremely hard to make this move happen".
 He played 34 games in the 2024–25 campaign.
+Speaking in March 2026, he said he was a lot more confident playing under returning head coach Gary Caldwell.
+He played 46 games in the 2025–26 season.